kiro6/penetration-testing-notes/API/API description languages/WDSL/README.md

 ## The best way in my opinion to read WDSL is from bottom to top
+- always check relation between attribute names and other elements
+- if you feel overwhelmed continue everything will get clear at the end

 ### service element :
 here we define our service endpoint and protocol